GeoEngineers/GeoMapPing/README.md

 GeoMapPing supports emails sent via <a href="http://aws.amazon.com/ses/">Amazon's SES product </a> as well as standard SMTP protocals.

+To configure open the config.js file.
+Set the adminemail variable equal to who will be receiving emails.
+The emailservice variable supports the following values: Amazon, Gmail, and SMTP address.

+The emailuser and emailpass variables are intended for Amazon SES use and require your Amazon Access and Secret keys.

 ##Configuring The Scheduler##

 GeoMapPing uses <a href="https://github.com/mattpat/node-schedule"> node-schedule </a> to handle scheduling of service health check calls.
 You can configure the scheduler to check at a set interval.